Slowing Down: Breaking the Fast Fashion Mindset (and Habit)

 Inconsistent photography.
 If you never see the same model/background twice or all the models’ heads are cut off, they’re probably stealing photos.
 Also, if they offer several colors of an item but they photoshop the colors onto the models, big red flag.

 Fabric content.
-Some things need to be synthetic: Selkie’s dresses and any highly saturated digitally printed garments; lingerie, swimwear, and athletic wear; items with metallic fibers; or anything with stretch, for example.
-But if a brand has an abundance of things that can be made from cotton, linen, or silk, but aren’t, that’s a quality red flag.
-Especially avoid items like summer dresses and T-shirts that contain no natural fibers.
-And if a garment claims to be recycled polyester, tread lightly: these items often need to be washed more, degrading the quality and releasing microplastics into our water sources.
+Some things need to be synthetic: Selkie’s dresses and any highly saturated digitally printed garments; lingerie, swimwear, and athletic wear; items with metallic fibers, permanent pleats, or anything with stretch, for example.
+But if a brand has an abundance of things that can be made from cotton, linen, or silk, but aren’t, that can be quality red flag, especially if they’re all new, virgin synthetics, and not recycled or deadstock.
+That said, be wary of recycled polyester: these items often need to be washed more, degrading the quality and releasing microplastics into our water sources.
+Always avoid items like summer dresses and T-shirts that contain no natural fibers.
 Do your research!

 Too-good-to-be-true pricing.
 This is where things get controversial.
 To be frank, the absolute least you can expect to pay for an ethically made garment is about $25 for a basic cotton T-shirt.
 From that base level, you must remember: everything costs extra.
 More sizes costs extra, more seams cost extra, more fabric costs extra, even a zipper costs extra.
 Using a woven fabric (no stretch) instead of stretch fabric costs extra (because fit is more complicated).
 So, say we take that T-shirt and just sew a skirt to it to make a dress: it’s gonna cost more than $25, probably closer to $40.
 I say all this to say that if you’re on a site where they’ve got complex corset tops or gathered and ruched dresses for less than or even close to that $25 baseline, and it’s not secondhand or on extreme discount?
 It’s definitely unethical, and possibly fast fashion.
 Basically, if the price seems “too good to be true,” it is, and if it looks amazing in the photo but costs next to nothing, it’s probably a scam.